aitshuber/immunizecc/go-lead.md

     text: >-
       ##### **Do you want to be an immunization champion in your community,
-      encouraging others to take action to protecting themselves against preventable disease?
-Then becoming a TIP Community Captain is a perfect fit for you!<br><br>Community Captains help remove barriers that prevent neighbors from being immunized.
+      encouraging others to take action to protecting themselves against preventable disease?<br><br>Then becoming a TIP Community Captain is a perfect fit for you!<br><br>Community Captains help remove barriers that prevent neighbors from being immunized.
 Activities depend on the interests of each Community Captain, along with the resources available in their local area.&nbsp;**
     brand_color:
     centered: false
     colored_background: false